wso2/docs-is/en/docs/develop/extend/oauth2/write-a-custom-oauth-2.0-grant-type.md

     codes/messages to it.

     !!! tip
-        See the [here](#use-the-grant-type-sample) for instructions on how to implement and use the mobile grant sample before adding the custom error codes to it.
+        See [here](#use-the-grant-type-sample) for instructions on how to implement and use the mobile grant sample before adding the custom error codes to it.

     In the downloaded Maven [buildable source](../../assets/attachments/custom-grant.zip), add  the following code segment in the sample class